Fostering collaboration and innovation

 The Sleep Disorders Center specializes in the assessment of respiratory and non-respiratory sleep disorders in adults and children.

 For decades, the University of Chicago Sleep Research Center has been nationally and internationally recognized as a leading institution for sleep research.
 Investigators here have been responsible for the discovery of REM sleep (Kleitman and Aserinsky, 1953), the definition of sleep stages used in clinical practice worldwide (Rechtschaffen and Kales, 1968), and the demonstration that total sleep deprivation has deadly consequences (Everson, Bergman and Rechstaffen, 1989).

-The Comprehensive Cancer Center aims to develop innovative and collaborative research to discover the determinants of cancer, to develop cures for cancer, and to prevent cancer.
+The University of Chicago Medicine Comprehensive Cancer Center aims to develop innovative and collaborative research to discover the determinants of cancer, to develop cures for cancer, and to prevent cancer.